EdwinLiavaa/TWICT-Prompt-Engineering-Introduction-Workshop/README.md

 In this hands-on session, you'll learn:

-What prompt engineering is and why it's important Best practices for crafting clear and effective prompts.
+What prompt engineering is and why it's important "Best Practices" for crafting clear and effective prompts.
 Different types of prompting techniques (zero-shot, one-shot, few-shot, chain-of-thought).
 Strategies for iterating and refining prompts Hands-on experience developing prompts for various use cases

 By the end of the workshop, you'll have a solid understanding of prompt engineering fundamentals and be able to start exploring ways to leverage generative AI capabilities in your work or projects.